-Courtney is a recipient of the Elie Wiesel Prize in Ethics, was a resident of the Rockefeller Foundation’s Bellagio Center, and was a speaker at the inaugural TEDWomen Conference in December 2010.
+Courtney is a recipient of the Elie Wiesel Prize in Ethics and has or will hold residencies at the Rockefeller Foundation’s Bellagio Center, Hedgebrook, and the Santa Fe Art Institute.

 Courtney earned her Bachelor of Arts, summa cum laude, in political science and sociology from Barnard College, and her Master of Arts in writing and social change from the Gallatin School at New York University.

 When she isn’t working, she is hanging with her neighbors in Temescal Commons, a co-housing community in Oakland, riding bikes with her husband and collaborator, John Cary, and her daughter, Maya (named after all the visionary Mayas like Maya Lin and Maya Angelou), ravenously reading, watching depressing documentaries, or creating unselfconscious dance parties with her amazing friends.

 Praise for Courtney E. Martin

 “Rather than telling a lecture hall full of people what they already knew, Courtney made her work relevant to our campus and everyone in the room.
 Weeks later, people are still talking and the effects of her visit can be heard in classrooms, club meetings, and in dialogues between students and faculty.”

 “Courtney speaks with prophetic wisdom, candor, and power about issues many of us feel burdened by but have not yet ‘languaged.’
 She is a brilliant speaker, who can challenge deeply help and unexamined assumptions about the meaning of success, beauty, and wealth”